Most older adults yearn to share their life stories, but tragically we often deny them opportunities to do so.

 Most older adults, I suspect, are yearning to share their life stories with others.
 The tragedy in our society (a disgrace, really) is that we often deny them opportunities to do so.
 Or we minimize the value of what we hear.
 How might their lives be enriched if they knew that others were truly interested in what they experienced and the lessons gleaned from them?
 Moreover, how might our lives be enriched by those stories and lessons?

 I’m now as old as my mother was when she told me the John Garfield story.
-And while so far nothing in my life can compare with that tale, maybe someday I’ll get a chance to tell about the summer day in New York City when I ran into (literally collided with) ballet great Mikhail Baryshnikov at the doorway of a newsstand/candy store as I was entering and he was rushing out to hail a cab.
-Holding me to steady us both, he asked me if I was all right and then complimented me on my “dancer’s muscles.”
+And while so far nothing in my life can compare with that tale, maybe someday I’ll get a chance to tell about the summer day in New York City when a 20-something me ran into (literally collided with) ballet great Mikhail Baryshnikov at the doorway of a newsstand/candy store as I was entering and he was rushing out to hail a cab.
+Holding my torso to steady me, he asked me if I was all right and then if I was a dancer, and complimented me on my “dancer’s muscles.”
 I never saw my body in the same way again.

 I’ll look forward to telling that one.